Birth of 'Gothic', the Architecture of Light at Saint Denis Basilica

 You may have heard of the famous Chartres Blue.
 It was actually born in Saint-Denis, where it was discovered that cobalt could make glass light blue.

-The Virgin Mary ascended the sky, and Suger wanted to express religious ideas using color and light.
+The Virgin Mary ascended to the sky, and Suger sought to convey religious ideas through the use of color and light.
 Cobalt, the metal that causes the light shade of blue, was also astonishingly expensive.

 This is why, in 1140, at Saint-Denis, blue became the color of the Virgin Mary, the French Kings, and France itself.